-d.
-The City has developed and continues to refine a comprehensive storm

-- sewer system map for the jurisdictions located within the Idaho Falls Urbanized Area.
-A copy of the completed map is included within the appendices of this annual report. - e.
-Although not required until the third year of the permit cycle, the City has teamed with the IDEQ, Bonneville County and the City of Ammon in order to inform the public about improper disposal of common wastes through the Household Hazardous Waste Collection Program. - f.
-The City has not yet begun dry weather field screening for non-storm water flows from storm water outfalls, as this is not required until the third year of the permit cycle. - g.
-The City has not yet begun inventory of all industrial facilities that discharge directly into the MS4s or waters of the United States within the Idaho Falls Urbanized Area, as this is not required until the third year of the permit cycle.
+- d.
+The City has developed and continues to refine a comprehensive storm sewer system map for the jurisdictions located within the Idaho Falls Urbanized Area.
+A copy of the map is included within the appendices of this annual report. - e.
+The City has teamed with the IDEQ, Bonneville County and the City of Ammon in order to inform the public about improper disposal of common wastes through the Household Hazardous Waste Collection Program.
+Storm water flyers have been included in utility billings that specifically discuss solutions to storm water pollution.
+The city also participated in the Idaho Falls Water Festival which educates area 5th and 6th graders about water as a resource. - f.
+The City continues to conduct dry weather field screening for non-storm water flows from storm water outfalls.
+Approximately 98% of the outfalls have been screened during dry weather flow.
+This work is being completed by Idaho Falls Sewer Department pre-treatment personal.
+To date, no inventoried outfalls have contained flow during non-storm event inspections. - g.
+The City has determined that there are no industrial facilities as defined in 40 CFR 122.26(b)(14)(i) through (xi) that discharge directly into the MS4s or waters of the United States within the Idaho Falls Urbanized Area.
+A memo from the Sewer Department Superintendent documenting this determination is included within the appendices.